ophilon/awesome-pods/traefik-golang/README.md

   - hostPath:
       path: ${XDG_RUNTIME_DIR}/podman/podman.sock
 ```
 Podman and it's companion buildah give you much more interesting practice.
-First of all, podman implements part of kubernetes API, see the [podman api specification](https://docs.podman.io/en/latest/_static/api.html?version=v5.4) for complete list, i.e. it can help you get familiar with some of kuber api resources.
+First of all, podman implements part of kubernetes API, see the [podman api specification](https://docs.podman.io/en/latest/_static/api.html?version=v5.4) for complete list, i.e. it can help you get familiar with some of k8s api resources.
 The buildah tool also gives new approach for building containers, see the [buildah tutorial](https://developers.redhat.com/blog/2021/01/11/getting-started-with-buildah).

-Redirect Makefile to make_pods: `ls -s make_pods Makefile` and use `make` to explore it.
+Redirect Makefile to make_pods: `ln -s make_pods Makefile` and use `make` to explore it.
 Below are some comments.

 ```
 $ nl make_pods